Rachael Hamilton

-Rachael Georgina Hamilton (born 1970) is a Scottish Conservative Party politician, who has served as the Member of the Scottish Parliament (MSP) for Ettrick, Roxburgh and Berwickshire since 2017.
+Rachael Georgina Hamilton (born 1970) is the Deputy Leader of the Scottish Conservative and Unionist Party, who has served as the Member of the Scottish Parliament (MSP) for Ettrick, Roxburgh and Berwickshire since 2017.

-Hamilton has served as the Conservative Shadow Cabinet Secretary for Rural Economy and Tourism and for Social Security and Older People.
 She was previously a list MSP for the South Scotland region, elected in the 2016 Scottish Parliament election.
-She was elected as constituency MSP for Ettrick, Roxburgh and Berwickshire at a 2017 by-election.
+She was first elected as the constituency MSP for Ettrick, Roxburgh and Berwickshire at a 2017 by-election.